 There is a huge collection of fiction books stored in the basement like a treasure trove of paperback wonders.
 The shelves are neatly organised into sections and books are displayed alphabetically by Author, which makes it easy to browse.
 The books are predominantly in English with a handful of other languages, there is also a kid’s corner with some great children’s books.

 There are comfy armchairs downstairs and tables and chairs for you to stay a while and have a flick through the books you find.
 If you just don’t have time to look for what you want, ask the owner.
-He has lovingly catalogued every single book into the computer behind the bar and has actually read most of the collection.
+He is usually found behind the bar and has actually read most of the collection.

 As you enter you’ll find a bar offering a great selection of imported craft bottled beers, draught beer, coffee and even the odd cocktail.
 If your feeling hungry grab a delicious home-made bagel!
 J&J’s hold language exchange nights, weekly pub quizzes and have a Bloody Mary brunch deal.
 Check out their website and Facebook page.